 Industrial deafness is a term used to describe Noise-Induced Hearing Loss (NIHL) caused by being exposed to excessive noise in the workplace.
 It is sometimes called occupational deafness as well.

-Unlike other workplace injuries which are apparent immediately, industrial deafness might not be diagnosed for years or decades after it was caused.
+Unlike other workplace injuries, which are apparent immediately, industrial deafness might not be diagnosed for years or decades after it was caused.
 To reduce the risk of industrial deafness, your employer should take steps to protect you if the noise in the workplace regularly exceeds 80 decibels (dB).

 Types of Industrial Deafness